vijaydaultani/validate_research/README.md

 * Motivation
 * Data Format
 	* Structure of this repository
-	* Sample data from DUC2002 dataset.
+	* Sample data from DUC2002 dataset file
+	* Sample graph from DUC2004 dataset file
 	* Column meanings
 * Usage
 	* Command line example of the code